Transport in Kozhikode district

 Kozhikode district has an extensive network of road, rail and air travel services.
 Kozhikode city is the epicenter of the district.
-Vatakara and Thamarassery are other transport hubs.
+Vatakara, Koyilandy and Thamarassery are other transport hubs.

 Road

 The city has a reasonably well-developed transport infrastructure.
 A large number of buses, predominantly run by individual owners, ply on the major routes within the city and to nearby locations.
 City buses are painted green.
 Kerala State Road Transport Corporation (KSRTC) runs regular services to many destinations in the state and to the neighbouring states.
 The city has three bus stands.
 All private buses to the suburban and nearby towns ply from the Palayam Bus Stand.
 Private buses to adjoining districts start from the Mofussil Bus Stand (one of the largest bus stand in Kerala) on Indira Gandhi Road (Mavoor Road).
 Buses operated by the KSRTC drive from the KSRTC bus stand on Indira Gandhi Road.
 KSRTC Bus Stand Kozhikode is the biggest bus stand in Kerala having a size of 36,036.47-meter square.
 There are also KSRTC depots in Thamarassery, Thottilpalam, Thiruvambady and Vatakara in the district.

 There are two routes available to Bangalore.
 One is Kozhikode–Gundlupet–Mysore–Bangalore; this road is most preferred one but is very busy.
 Another route, less used, is Kozhikode–Gundlupet–Chamarajanagar–Kollegal–Bangalore.

 Private tour operators maintain regular luxury bus services to Mumbai, Bangalore, Coimbatore, Chennai, Vellore, Ernakulam, Trivandrum, Ooty etc. and mainly operate from the Palayam area.
 These are usually night services.